-The Gardena Police Department utilizes a performance evaluation report to measure performance and to use as a factor in making personnel decisions that relate to merit increases, promotion, reassignment, discipline, demotion and termination.
+The Gardena Police Department utilizes a performance evaluation report to measure performance and to use as a factor in making personnel decisions that relate to merit increases, promotion, reassignment, discipline, demotion, and termination.
 The evaluation report is intended to serve as a guide for work planning and review by the supervisor and employee.
 It gives supervisors a way to create an objective history of work performance based on job standards.

-The Department evaluates employees in a non-discriminatory manner based upon job-related factors specific to the employee's position, without regard to sex, race, color, national origin, religion, age, disability or other protected classes.
+The Department evaluates employees in a non-discriminatory manner based upon job-related factors specific to the employee's position, without regard to race, ethnicity, national origin, religion, sex, sexual orientation, gender identity or expression, age, disability, pregnancy, genetic information, veteran status, marital status, and any other classification or status protected by law.